 Online Essay Submissions

-The Stanford Law Review Online's submission portal is now closed.
+The Stanford Law Review Online is currently accepting submissions.
+Submissions will be reviewed on a rolling basis.
 If you have any questions, please don't hesitate to reach out to us at online@stanfordlawreview.org.

 Stanford Law Review Online submissions should be original pieces of timely legal scholarship written to be accessible to a wide audience.
 Our general ethics policy also applies to Stanford Law Review Online submissions.